444xxk/shotovuln/README.md

 # shotovuln

-An offensive bash script which tries to find automatically GENERIC privesc vulnerabilities and issues.
+An offensive bash script which tries to find automatically GENERIC privesc vulnerabilities and issues on *Nix systems.

+# usage

+`./shotovuln.sh`